-I have worked in the NHS for 21 years and continue to do so as part of my working week as a Specialist Nurse Practitioner.
-I remain passionate about DBT because I have seen first-hand over the years how it has changed people’s lives for the better.
+I have worked in the NHS for 21 years and I have also been working privately for four years.
+I am passionate about DBT because I have seen first-hand over the years how it has changed people’s lives for the better.
 I strongly believe that the treatment can help individuals to stop harmful behaviours they may be engaging in that they would like to change and it supports people in achieving their life worth living goals.

-I have dedicated my career to DBT and I enjoy working with individuals who have Borderline Personality Disorder (BPD,) Emotionally Unstable Personality Disorder (EUPD) or complex psychological needs.
+I enjoy working with individuals who have Borderline Personality Disorder (BPD) (also known as Emotionally Unstable Personality Disorder or EUPD,) individuals who have traits of the diagnosis and those individuals who experience complex psychological needs.
 However, I also believe that the treatment can be helpful for anyone who is struggling with their mental health.
 To highlight this, in 2010 I created and developed a transdiagnostic DBT Skills Training group for adults and the results of four years of the group were published in May 2016 in the Mental Health Practice journal entitled “Assessing a Six-Month Dialectical Behaviour Therapy Skills-Only Group.”

 I am an enthusiastic, motivated DBT Therapist and I feel my strength is that I am down to earth and able to build trust and a rapport with someone early on in treatment.
 I am compassionate, caring, calm and non-judgemental.
 I work in a person-centred way looking at the individual needs of the person in a holistic way with the emphasis on helping someone to manage distress to reduce emotional suffering.
 By learning more effective and helpful ways of coping it means the person’s quality of life is improved.